 Here, we discuss how scientists can best adapt and adopt technological advances in their labs using modular solutions to quickly adjust to the ever-evolving scientific landscape.

-To start, we’ll define modularity in today’s technological context.
-Then, we’ll take a step back and evaluate the timeline of modularity within the lab automation space and examine how we incorporate modularity into the idea of distribution.
+To start, we will define modularity in today’s technological context.
+Then, we will take a step back and evaluate the timeline of modularity within the lab automation space and examine how we can incorporate modularity into the idea of distribution.

-What is modularity?
+What is Modularity?

 For this article, modularity refers to a scientist’s ability to adapt and readapt their processes as their science, technology, or organization changes.

-Modularity offers several notable benefits including:
+Modularity offers several notable benefits, including:

 - Increased adaptability

 - Decreased downtime as systems remain functional over extended periods

 - Opportunities for organizations to use or repurpose capital equipment when and where it is needed